paresh-bhagat/NotesTaker/README.md

 #### MySQL

-MySQL is an open-source relational database management system
+MySQL is an open-source relational database management system.
+It is used for UserService for storing user credentials.
+Notestaker database will be created automatically by this service if it does not exist.

 #### PostgreSQL

-PostgreSQL is a powerful, open source object-relational database
+PostgreSQL is a powerful, open source object-relational database.
+It is used for NoteService service here to store notes data.
+You need to create a notestaker database by yourself before running the service otherwise running the NoteService will throw an error.

 ## Tools